The State-Dependent Riccati Equation in Nonlinear Optimal Control: Analysis, Error Estimation and Numerical Approximation: Numerical Methods for the Approximation of the SDRE

 \end{example}

-\section{Numerical methods for the approximation of the SDRE}
+\section{Numerical Methods for the Approximation of the SDRE}

 In this section, we examine the numerical approximation of the SDRE methodology, highlighting that its implementation necessitates the repeated solution of the CAREs throughout the time integration process.
 This study investigates and compares two distinct numerical approaches for solving the sequence of CAREs, both of which adhere to Algorithm \ref{alg:sdre}.
-For simplicity, we focus on the case $B(x)=B$.
-The first approach, known as the \emph{offline–online} method, employs a first-order approximation of the solution and precomputes specific components to mitigate computational costs during real-time execution.
+For simplicity, we focus on the case $B(x)=B$. \first{We work under the assumptions of Theorem \ref{thm:stable}: $f(x)$ and $\frac{\partial f(x)}{\partial x_j} \ (j=1,\dots,n) $ are continuous near the origin, $A(x)$ is continuous, and the pairs $ (A(x),B)$ and $(A(x),Q^{1/2})$ are, respectively, stabilizable and detectable in a nonempty neighborhood of the origin. } The first approach, known as the \emph{offline–online} method, employs a first-order approximation of the solution and precomputes specific components to mitigate computational costs during real-time execution.
 The second approach employs an iterative scheme, referred to as the \emph{Newton–Kleinman} method, in which the Riccati solution from the previous time step is used as an initial guess for the subsequent iteration.
 These two techniques are evaluated in terms of computational efficiency and accuracy through a numerical experiment involving the optimal control of a nonlinear reaction-diffusion PDE.

-\subsection{Offline–online Approach}
+\subsection{Offline–Online Approach}

 Suppose that the semilinear form admits the decomposition

 where $A_0,A_j \in \mathbb{R}^{d \times d}$ and $f_j: \mathbb{R}^d \rightarrow \mathbb{R}$ for $j \in \{1,\dots, r\}$.
 This formulation is commonly encountered in the optimal control of PDEs, where the system dynamics include both a linear operator (e.g., diffusion or convection) and a nonlinear term, such as a reaction component.